 In many cases, you could get a better result for the same money by directly hiring a creator.
 The only advantage that Hatchwise has here is the variety of samples, which is useful when you don’t already have a good sense of what you want.

 Hatchwise uses a straightforward fee structure, with four pricing tiers for each category.
-These generally have a flat fee for Hatchwise regardless of the level you choose, as well as a minimum number of designers and samples.
+These generally have a flat listing fee paid to Hatchwise regardless of the level you choose, as well as a minimum number of designers and samples.
 As usual for such sites, the prizes are included in your fee.

 Unlike many competitors, Hatchwise sometimes offers a custom plan.
 This is a variable-price option that starts similar to the lowest Bronze plan but has optional upgrades depending on your personal needs.
 While this isn’t available for every category, Hatchwise may make a custom campaign for you on request.